Naturaleza Ahora!/Nature Now!

 Naturaleza Ahora! will strengthen our ability to:

-• Introduce more Latinx kids and their families to outdoor experiences.
-Latinx youth spend less time on outdoor activities than other populations and they have the highest media exposure: an average 13 hours of screen time per day.
-We want to double the number of Latinx program participants in the next year.
+• Introduce more Latino kids and their families to outdoor experiences.
+Latino youth spend less time on outdoor activities than other populations and they have the highest media exposure: an average 13 hours of screen time per day.
+We want to double the number of Latino program participants in the next year.

 • Help English Language Learner students understand natural science concepts and succeed in school.

-• Provide internships and job training opportunities for Latinx youth as well as information about careers in natural resource skilled trades and environmental studies.
+• Provide internships and job training opportunities for Latino youth as well as information about careers in natural resource skilled trades and environmental studies.

 What will this initiative involve?

-• We'll convene a community-based Latinx Engagement Team to help us plan and conduct a series of qualitative interviews with Latinx educators, students and their families.
+• We'll convene a community-based Latino Engagement Team to help us plan and conduct a series of qualitative interviews with Latino educators, students and their families.

 • We'll also provide diversity and Spanish language training for our educators and hire a bilingual education coordinator.